Photo by Amy Farber

 — Catharine R. Stimpson, Professor and Dean Emerita, New York University

-She is author of “How Come Boys Get to Keep Their Noses?”: Women and Jewish American Identity in Contemporary Graphic Memoirs (Columbia University Press, 2016), and co-editor of The Comics of Julie Doucet and Gabrielle Bell: A Place Inside Yourself (University Press of Mississippi, 2019), winner of the 2020 Comics Studies Society (CSS) Prize for Best Edited Collection.
-With Laura Limonic, she is co-editor of a multi-disciplinary Special Issue of Shofar: an Interdisciplinary Journal of Jewish Studies, titled “What’s Jewish About Death?”
-(March 2021).
-You can read their intro here.
+She is author of “How Come Boys Get to Keep Their Noses?”: Women and Jewish American Identity in Contemporary Graphic Memoirs (Columbia University Press, 2016), co-editor of The Comics of Julie Doucet and Gabrielle Bell: A Place Inside Yourself (University Press of Mississippi, 2019), and co-editor, with her mentor and friend Nancy K. Miller, of a book of mostly first-person essays, Feminists Reclaim Mentorship: An Anthology (SUNY Press, 2023).
+She is also co-editor of a multi-disciplinary Special Issue of Shofar: an Interdisciplinary Journal of Jewish Studies, titled “What’s Jewish About Death?”
+(March 2021), and she is currently co-editing, once again with Nancy, a special issue of Women’s Studies Quarterly, titled, “Living with/chronic illness.”
+You can read the CFP here.